 Sacred Stone Tablets

 The 10 Commandments are another engima, whose purpose and very existence have been passed down through the millennia, allowing souls to believe in a god who would seek balance and light in our human experiment, yet by the very nature of our creation, duality, could never be achieved.
-The tablets allegedly have been placed in the Ark of the Covenant another engima which sends people questing for a truth about creation - buried for all time in a cave or temple [symbology for mind].
+The tablets allegedly have been placed in the Ark of the Covenant another engima which sends people questing for a truth about creation - buried for all time in a cave or temple - symbol for mind.
 It's all about the quest and the questions.
-Reality is myth, math and metaphor.

 STONE TABLETS INDEX